SezavarH/ESIM_Event_Generator/README.md

 # ESIM Event Generator

-This is a complete guide on how to install ROS and the ESIM simulator to generate event data.
+This guide provides complete instructions for installing ROS and the ESIM simulator to generate event data.

 ## Installing ROS

-If you already have ROS installed on your system, you can skip this section and go directly to the ESIM installation instructions.
+If ROS is already installed on your system, you can skip this section and proceed directly to the ESIM installation instructions.
 Otherwise, follow these steps:

 1. Install Ubuntu 16.04 or a lower version, as ROS Kinetic is compatible with these Ubuntu versions.
 2. Install Python3 and pip3: